Kirizii/SelfAssessment/Skills/JavaScript.md

   - for..of:🙋 explained
   - for await:👂 heard
   - throw:🖐️ used
-  - break:🖐️ used
+  - break::🙋 explained
-  - continue:🖐️ used
+  - continue::🙋 explained
   - import:🖐️ used
-  - export:👂 heard
+  - export:🖐️ used
-  - label:👂 heard
+  - label:🖐️ used
-  - try..catch:👂 heard
+  - try..catch:🖐️ used
   - switch:🖐️ used
-  - class:👂 heard
+  - class:🖐️ used
-  - new Error:👂 heard
+  - new Error:🖐️ used
-  - with
+  - with:👂 heard
 - Functions
   - function declaration:🖐️ used
-  - function expression:👂 heard
+  - function expression:🖐️ used
   - return:🖐️ used
   - default parameters:🖐️ used
-  - functional object
+  - functional object:👂 heard
 - Data structures
-  - Array:👂 heard
+  - Array:🖐️ used
-  - mixin:👂 heard
+  - mixin:🖐️ used
-  - extend
+  - extend:🖐️ used
-  - typed arrays
+  - typed arrays:🎓 known
-  - Map:🎓 known
+  - Map:🖐️ used
-  - Set:🎓 known
+  - Set:🖐️ used
   - undefined🖐️ used
   - null:🖐️ used
-  - Proxy
+  - Proxy:👂 heard
-  - weak collections
+  - weak collections:👂 heard
   - timers:👂 heard
-  - EventEmitter
+  - EventEmitter:🖐️ used
   - RegExp
-  - Date:👂 heard
+  - Date:🖐️ used
   - BigInt:🎓 known
 - Infrastructure
-  - V8
+  - V8:👂 heard
-  - Node.js
+  - Node.js:👂 heard
   - npm
-  - prettier
+  - prettier:🖐️ used
-  - MDN
+  - MDN:🖐️ used